-Teachable moments can happen anywhere—while shopping, at the movies, or even at the park.
-Use them when they happen.
-You won't need to make a speech.
 First, find out what your child already knows.
-Let your child guide the talk with her questions.
+Let your child guide the talk with their questions.
 Some children may not ask for information if they think you might be uneasy with it.
 Others might test you by asking embarrassing questions.
-Talk openly, and let your child know she can ask you about anything.
+Talk openly, and let your child know they can ask you about anything.

-When your child begins to ask questions, the following might make it easier for both of you:
+When your child begins to ask questions about sex, here are some tips to help make it easier for both of you:

 Don't laugh or giggle, even if the question is cute.
-Your child shouldn't be made to feel ashamed for her curiosity.
+Your child shouldn't be made to feel ashamed for their curiosity.

 Be brief.
 Don't go into a long explanation.
 Answer in simple terms.
-Your 4-year old doesn't need to know the details of intercourse.
+Your 4-year-old may not need to know the details of intercourse.

 Be honest.
+If they ask you should answer with accurate information.
 Use proper names for all body parts.

 Listen to your child's responses and reactions.

-The questions your child asks and the answers that are appropriate to give will depend on your child's age and ability to understand.
-Following are some of the issues your child may ask about and what he should know at each stage:
+The questions your child asks and the appropriate answer to give will depend on your child's age and ability to understand.
+Here are some of the issues your child may ask about and what they should know at each age and stage.